-Get Travel Insurance Before Teaching English in Japan
+Get Travel Insurance Before Going to Teach in Japan

 As a wise man once said, if you can’t afford travel insurance, you shouldn’t be traveling – so be sure to get your backpacker insurance figured out before you strike off on a travel adventure!
 Traveling without insurance would be fucking stupid, just saying.
 I highly recommend World Nomads.

 Find out why I recommend World Nomads as the best choice for travel insurance: check out my World Nomads Insurance review.